seanWLawrence/cobra-events/infra/README.md

 npm run cdk deploy
 ```

+4. Go to the AWS CloudFormation console and click on "Events".
+Search for the AWS Certificate Manager values and enter them into your DNS provider
-4. Update your DNS records to have Amplify hosting point to your domain
+5. Update your DNS records to have Amplify hosting point to your domain
-5. Log into secrets manager and save your password for basic auth on your dev branch.
+6. Log into secrets manager and save your password for basic auth on your dev branch.
 Your username will be `admin`